 If DGR status is critical to your organisation’s capacity to attract donors, it may be more important to make religious activity secondary to the primary purpose of the relief of poverty in the design of your organisation’s charitable purposes.

-For example, you might make the relief of poverty your primary purpose but require that in undertaking that purpose your organisation does so consistently with the values and principles of a particular faith.
+For example, you might make the relief of poverty your primary purpose but require that in undertaking that purpose your charity does so consistently with the values and principles of a particular faith.

 Registered religious institutions may be entitled to tax concessions, including income tax exemption, fringe benefits tax (FBT) concessions and goods and services tax (GST) concessions.